In Coronavirus Quarantine, Diamond Princess Passengers Form Unique Online Community

 In addition to chat groups and messages, the quarantined ship also has its own official hashtag: The Princess cruise line is encouraging passengers to use #HangInThereDiamondPrincess to share their experiences.

-"Kudos to the magnificent pastry chefs on board the Diamond Princess," American author Gay Courter wrote in one recent tweet, adding, "Delicious desserts twice a day chases the quarantine blues away."
+"Kudos to the magnif[ic]ent pastry chefs on board the Diamond Princess," American author Gay Courter wrote in one recent tweet, adding, "Delicious desserts twice a day chases the quarantine blues away."

-Some passengers are also using the hashtag to highlight their concern for the crew, who are working through the quarantine, supplying food and clean linens to passengers all over the ship while they also try to avoid being infected by the virus.
+Some passengers are also using the hashtag to highlight their concern for the crew members, who are working through the quarantine, supplying food and clean linens to passengers all over the ship while they also try to avoid being infected by the virus.

 A different note on my door tonight.
 Today I was reminded how tirelessly the crew are working on this ship.
 They are all working so hard, long hours and dealing with perturbed guests!!
 Thank you to all the crew!! #diamondprincess #Quarantine #gratitude pic.twitter.com/SpqysBS2ai— Clare Hedger (@clarehedger) February 10, 2020